Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Challenges and Opportunities

-\section{Challenges}
+This section provides further discussion and insights on the surveyed publications.
+We outline several challenges, based on the current literature, as well as discuss research opportunities for the creation and evaluation of new bias mitigation methods.

+\subsection{Challenges}

 Research on bias mitigation is fairly young and does therefore enable challenges and opportunities for future research.
-In this section, we highlight five challenges that we extracted from the collected publications, that call for future action or extension of current work.
+Here, we highlight five challenges that we extracted from the collected publications, that call for future action or extension of current work.

-\subsection{Fairness Definitions}
+\subsubsection{Fairness Definitions}

 A variety of different metrics have been proposed and used in practice (see Section~\ref{section:metrics}), which can be applied to different use cases.
 However, with such a variety of metrics it is difficult to evaluate bias mitigation on all and ensure their applicability.
-Synthesizing or selecting a fixed set of metrics to use is still an open challenge~\cite{garcia2020reducing,mehrabi2021survey,dablain2022towards}, as can be seen by the \metricsunique different fairness metrics obtained in Section~\ref{section:metrics}.

-While synthesising existing fairness notions is one problem, it is also relevant to ensure that the used metrics are representative for the problem at hand.
+Consolidating a common set of metrics to use is still an open challenge~\citep{garcia2020reducing,mehrabi2021survey,dablain2022towards}, as can be seen by the use of \metricsunique different fairness metrics in the literature, as discussed in Section~\ref{section:metrics}.
+While consolidating existing fairness notions is one problem, it is also relevant to ensure that the used metrics are representative for the problem at hand\cite{baresiREnext,SarroRE23}.
 Often, this means evaluating fairness in a binary classification problem for two population groups.
-While this can be the correct way to model fairness scenarios, it is not sufficient to handle all cases, such that future work should focus on multi-class problems~\cite{kamiran2012data,monteiroproposal,morina2019auditing,celis2019improved,huang2022fair} and non-binary sensitive attributes, which was mentioned by 15 publications.
+While this can be the correct way to model fairness scenarios, it is not sufficient to handle all cases, such that future work should focus on multi-class problems~\citep{kamiran2012data,monteiroproposal,morina2019auditing,celis2019improved,huang2022fair}, and non-binary sensitive attributes, which was mentioned by only 15 publications~\citep{kamiran2012data,kamishima2012fairness,menon2018cost,grari2021fairness,ravichandran2020fairxgboost,valdivia2021fair,kang2021multifair,petrovic2022fair,baharlouei2019r,celis2019improved,feng2019learning,calders2010three,kamiran2009classifying,feldman2015certifying,alabdulmohsin2022reduction}.

-Other challenges regarding metrics include the trade-offs when dealing with accuracy and/or multiple fairness metrics~\cite{agarwal2018reductions,pessach2020algorithmic,caton2020fairness,obermeyer2019dissecting}, as well as the allowance of some degree of discrimination as long it as explainable (e.g., enforcing a fairness criteria completely could lead to unfairness in another)~\cite{calders2010three,kamiran2012data,kamiran2010classification,zemel2013learning}.
+Other challenges regarding metrics include the trade-offs when dealing with accuracy and/or multiple fairness metrics~\citep{agarwal2018reductions,pessach2020algorithmic,caton2020fairness,obermeyer2019dissecting}, as well as the allowance of some degree of discrimination as long it as explainable (e.g., enforcing a fairness criteria completely could lead to unfairness in another)~\citep{calders2010three,kamiran2012data,kamiran2010classification,zemel2013learning}.

-\subsection{Fairness Guarantees}
+\subsubsection{Fairness Guarantees}